tinkerhub/TinkerHub-Learning-Paths/learning/Django/readme.md

 ### Testing you Django Application :running:

 It's nearly impossible to develop a website that would run perfectly in the first go, so it is necessary to test your application.
-But as your project grows its is not practical to manually test your app, to resolve this Django provides you a [test framework](https://docs.djangoproject.com/en/3.1/topics/testing/overview/) to automate unit testing.
+But as your project grows it's is not so practical to manually test your app, to resolve this Django provides you a [test framework](https://docs.djangoproject.com/en/3.1/topics/testing/overview/) to automate unit testing.

 Check out the [Workshop: Test-Driven Web Development with Django](https://test-driven-django-development.readthedocs.io/en/latest/index.html) by San Diego Python's Workshop.

 ### Deploying Django :boom:

-Now that you have developed a fully tested website you might want to deploy it as well, to do so check out the Django [documentation](https://docs.djangoproject.com/en/3.1/howto/deployment/) where they explain the different ways to do the same.
+Now that you have developed a fully tested website you might want to deploy it as well, to do so head over to the Django [documentation](https://docs.djangoproject.com/en/3.1/howto/deployment/) where they explain the different ways to do the same.

 You can also head over to the [Heroku docs](https://devcenter.heroku.com/articles/django-app-configuration) and learn how to configure you Django apps for Heroku.